Diaoul/subliminal/docs/user/usage.rst

     >>> video.release_group
     'LOL'

-Video information is guessed using the path, not only the file name.
+Video information is guessed using the path with parent directories, not only the file name.
 This helps guessing episodes such as:

     >>> episode = Video.fromname('Mrs.America/01x01.mp4')
     >>> episode